This article was originally published on COACHA E-Newsletter on January 14, 2020

 How can you measure the effectiveness of coaching?

-In this column, I would like to focus on excellent "coach users" who can utilize the opportunities of having coaching sessions to achieve their growth and profitability.
+In this column, I would like to focus on excellent “coach users” who can utilize the opportunities of having coaching session to achieve their growth and results.

 It took approximately 30 minutes.

-My conversation with Mr. A went extremely well.
+My conversation with John went extremely well.
 Finally, we shared the date on which he would make his decision and then the meeting ended.

-The following is a list of the actions of an excellent "coach user" which I learned from Mr. A.
+The following is a list of the actions of an excellent coach user which I learned from John.